-I am re-contextualizing the idea of the object and puppet-based performance art.
-Puppetry isn’t simply form that occupies dimensional space, over time.
-Just like the particle/wave paradox of quantum physics, it’s seeped in duality of relationship with the witness who changes what they are observing by their very presence.
+I’m rethinking the idea of object and puppet-based performance art as deconstructed visual narrative where scale, time, and vantage point fluidly shift.
+Just like the particle/wave paradox of quantum physics, puppetry is all about the duality of relationship with the witness who changes what they are observing by their very presence.

-I am interested in artificial figures, excess, and a kind of deconstructed visual narrative where scale, time, and vantage point shift fluidly – expressed through damaged objects that show evidence of use, frailty, and their own impermanence.
-The objects I generate occupy a precarious border between beauty and terror, pushing me to further examine the fissures of our shared world.
+The objects and performances I generate occupy a precarious border between beauty and terror, pushing me to further examine the fissures of our shared existence.